zeke/replicate-sd-textual-inversion/README.md

 # Stable Diffusion + Textual Inversion with Codespaces and Replicate

-Finetune Stable Diffusion with your own concept using [textual inversion](https://github.com/huggingface/diffusers/tree/main/examples/textual_inversion) and deploy it on Replicate!
+This demo repo can be used to fine-tune [Stable Diffusion](https://replicate.com/stability-ai/stable-diffusion) with your own concept using [textual inversion](https://github.com/huggingface/diffusers/tree/main/examples/textual_inversion) and deploy it on Replicate.

+🐲 For a live running example, check out [@chenxwh](https://github.com/chenxwh)'s [Spyro the Dragon model](https://replicate.com/cjwbw/sd-textual-inversion-spyro-dragon).

 * [Set up your environment](#set-up-your-environment)
 * [Fine-tune your concept](#fine-tune-your-concept)